vp-cap/upload-service/README.md

 # Upload Service

-VP-CAP Video and Ad Upload Service
+VP-CAP Video and Ad Upload Service is used to upload videos and ads.
+Currently, videos and ad metadata are stored in MongoDB and the video is stored in IFPS.

 Refer [architecture](https://github.com/vp-cap/architecture) for details